matias-fuentes/CS50/README.md

 ## HarvardX's Professional Certificate at Computer Science (CS50)

 CS50 it's a Harvard University study program.
 An online and a free one.
 With notes, slides, source code, videos, labs, zoom videoclasses, and much more, CS50 it's the perfect place to grow, and learn.

-And here not just I've learned how to develop a webpage.
-Also, I learned a lot about programming in general, and its fundamental basis.
-Since low-level code with C with memory, data structures, addresses, pointers, etc, to high-level code, with Python, Flask, and even React!
+And here I not only learned how to develop a webpage, but also, I learned a lot about programming in general and its fundamental basis.
+Since low-level code with C lang with memory, data structures, addresses, pointers, etc, to high-level code, with Python with Flask, and even React!

-And not only did I learn front-end code, but also, back-end code!
-With SQL and Flask with forms, POST methods, sessions, authentication, etc.
+And not only did I learn frontend code, but also, backend code!
+With SQL and Flask with forms, POST methods, sessions, authentication, and a lot more!

 ### About this career